 Text and Photos : Michèle Lasseur unless otherwise stated

 Opening photo: View of the vineyards and Boutteville castle.
-Charentes' TO.
+OT des Charentes.